jmhutchison/QGIS-Training-Manual/basic_map/vector_data.rst

    is switched on by default and you don't need to worry about it.

 The order in which the layers have been loaded into the map is probably not logical at this stage.
-It's possible that the road layer is completely hidden because other layers are on top of it.

 For example, this layer order...

 .. image:: ../_static/vector/002.png
    :align: center

-... would result in roads and places being hidden as they run *underneath* urban areas.
+... would result in some places being hidden as they run *underneath* the land_use areas.

 To resolve this problem: